King Iguana: The Story of the Coconut Shell

 In a tale in the Tobelo language with the title Ngàdje-ngàdje mòi ài ròmănga o kabėlànga (Dutch: Een vertelling (van iemand) geheeten "Klapperdop"; English: "The Story (about one) called Coconut Shell"), a woman drinks water from a hollow coconut shell and gives birth to a coconut shell.
-Years laters, the coconut son asks his mother to woo one of the daughters of the King of the East as his bride.
+Years later, the coconut son asks his mother to woo one of the daughters of the King of the East as his bride.
 The woman does as asked and meets the eldest princess.
 One by one, they reject him as a potential suitor, and the woman reports back each time.
 Finally, the youngest princess agrees to marry him, and sends him a token of affection, then moves out to the old woman's house.
 For this the youngest princess is mocked by her elder sisters.
 Some time later, the princess and the coconut shell go to the fields, him as a human being, his upper half like the Sun (of a gold colour) and the lower half like the moon (of a silver colour), then return home.
 The elder princesses pay her cadette a visit and invite her for a bath.
 When the group goes near the water, they shove the youngest princess in the water and a crocodile swallows her.
 Coconut Shell, still human, asks his sisters-in-law if they saw his wife, and they answer she was devoured by the crocodile.
 Coconut Shell dives to rescue his wife from the crocodile's maw, asking the reptile to return her to him, and takes her home.
 Next, the elder sisters invite her to pick palm fronds, and shove her into a serpent's lair.
 Again, Coconut Shell goes to talk with the serpent to release his wife.
 Lastly, he tells her he will sail around for a year and gives her a pinang (Areca nut) and a hen's egg, to be kept in her sarong.
 After he departs, the elder sisters invite the princess to play on a swing near the beach.
 As she plays in the swing, the princess is pushed with such force she flies off the swing and falls into the sea.
 The elder sisters return home, believing their plan worked.
 Back to the princess, the pinang sprouts into a tree and a rooster comes out of the egg and begins to crow.
 After a year, Coconut Shell is coming back with a fleet of seven ships, himself on the seventh.
 The rooster flies off to the top of the village and begins to crow after the seventh ship passes him by to alert Coconut Shell.
 He hears the crowing and asks where it is coming from; the rooster crows again and points to the princess, stranded on the tree.
 Coconut Shell rescues his wife and hides her in a box, then makes his way home.
 After he reaches home, his sisters-in-law approach him quite solicitous, asking is they can prepare plum for him and rub coconut oil on his body.
 Coconut Shell asks them to gather around, takes out a needle, and blinds them in their eyes.
 At the end of the tale, he takes out his true wife, the princess, from the box, and they live together.